Overview

 - 2 projects, each lasting 4 months, with real clients from industry

-- Co-op and practicum opportunities (competitive entry)
+- Co-op and internship opportunities (competitive entry)

 - Excellent job placement rate upon graduation